OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

     - **Directories:** /docs, /tests, /src, /include
 1. Create a new directory named "tests" and add the necessary Component tests.
 CIT will pick up these test cases and run them for every commit to this module.
 1. Add the module to the following file to allow the module to be included in the Openhalon package: `yocto/openswitch/meta-distro-openswitch/recipes-core/packagegroups$ vim packagegroup-openswitch.bb`.
 1. Commit your changes.

+### Adding a new feature

+To add a new feature that does not belong to any of the existing code:

+1. Create the necessary module as mentioned under [Adding a new component](adding-a-new-component).
+1. Fetch any existing modules that will be modified as part of this feature.
+1. Additionally, add and integrate sufficient Feature test cases to CIT infra so that future commits are validated against the feature.
+1. Update the documentation on feautre usage and design details, follow the [Documenting the code](documenting-the-code) section.
+1. Commit your changes.

 ### Documenting the code